funtoo-src/funtoo-ramdisk/README.rst

 Why not?
-Because one of the main design goals of this project is to create a very elegant and easy-to-understand initramfs whose core logic is not cluttered with tons of questionable features.
+Because one of the main design goals of this project is to create a very elegant and easy-to-understand initramfs whose core logic is not cluttered with tons of complicated features.
 To start from a clean slate, we are starting from very minimal functionality and then will very carefully add back various features while keeping the code clean, simple, elegant and effective.